BY STAFF REPORTS

 The modification in name is a response to the high volume of people confusing the theatre with a children’s theatre (or a small theatre), and potentially missing tourists or newcomers who have not been exposed to the theatre’s rich 93 year history.

 “The name Greenville Theatre reflects not only our growth, but also the growth of the Upstate’s arts scene as a whole.” said Emily Dymski, Greenville Theatre Director of Marketing and Development.
 Adding, “It was important for us to maintain the brand equity we’ve built as the largest locally producing theatre in the Upstate, but have a name better reflective of what we offer.”
+This goes for Greenville as a whole, which has recently seen a period of redevelopment, with homes in greenville sc for sale and various new shops and open spaces for residents to enjoy.

 The Board of Director’s strategic planning committee, tasked with developing a long-range plan in preparation for the theatre’s 100th birthday in 2026, was led by co-chairs Mary Freeman, Steve Chamness, and Greenville Theatre Executive Artistic Director Allen McCalla.
 Committee members included Mark Blonstein, Catherine Christophillis, Lee Elmore, Tracy Hardaway, Leslie Provence, Carl Sykes, and Sydney Taylor.
 This special committee launched a year long effort to research what the community’s response would be to a name modification.